ksadigov/design-patterns/README.md

     In this pattern, normally each receiver contains reference to another receiver.
     If one object cannot handle the request then it passes the same to the next receiver and so on.
 - **Command**<br/>
+    Command pattern is a data driven design pattern and falls under behavioral pattern category.
+    A request is wrapped under an object as command and passed to invoker object.
+    Invoker object looks for the appropriate object which can handle this command and passes the command to the corresponding object which executes the command.
 - **Interpreter**<br/>
+    Interpreter pattern provides a way to evaluate language grammar or expression.
+    This pattern involves implementing an expression interface which tells to interpret a particular context.
+    This pattern is used in SQL parsing, symbol processing engine etc.
 - **Iterator**<br/>
     This pattern is used to get a way to access the elements of a collection object in sequential manner without any need to know its underlying representation.
 - **Mediator**<br/>
+    Mediator pattern is used to reduce communication complexity between multiple objects or classes.
+    This pattern provides a mediator class which normally handles all the communications between different classes and supports easy maintenance of the code by loose coupling.
 - **Memento**<br/>
+    Memento pattern is used to restore state of an object to a previous state.
 - **Observer**<br/>
     Observer pattern is used when there is one-to-many relationship between objects such as if one object is modified, its depenedent objects are to be notified automatically.